megardn/PennLINC.github.io/docs/TheWay/RunningDataLadPipelines.md

 This workflow is essentially the same for any of the preps, including fmriprep, qsiprep, CPAC and aslprep.
 In this section we show how to create an *analysis dataset* that contains the prep containers, the provenance of the prep runs, and the prep outputs.
+Then, we'll demonstrate how to run pipelines on your exemplars (and eventually the full dataset) using the "bootstrap" method.

 * TOC